USPS carrier caught throwing package, swearing at teenager

-DAVENPORT, FL - A USPS carrier is not only tossing packages on tape, but a homeowner says she’s delivering bad behavior.
+DAVENPORT, Fla. — A USPS carrier is not only tossing packages on tape, but a homeowner says she’s delivering bad behavior.

 Back in September, Lynda Burton began noticing her packages were showing up broken, damaged and sometimes even opened.